Buildkite agent security

 If local hooks are disabled and one is in the checkout, the job will fail.

-If you build untrusted commits, be careful to contain the build scripts and anything else that may be influenced by the repository contents within chroots, containers, VMs, etc as is appropriate for your needs.
+If you build untrusted commits, be careful to contain the build scripts and anything else that may be influenced by the repository contents within chroots, containers, VMs, and so on, as is appropriate for your needs.

 Strict checks using a pre-bootstrap hook

 You can use a pre-bootstrap hook to add strict checks for which repositories, commands, and plugins are allowed to run on your agent.
-The pre-bootstrap hook is executed before any source code is checked out, and before any commands are executed.
+The agent runs the pre-bootstrap hook before checking out any source code or running any commands.

-For example, the following pre-bootstrap hook allows only a single file from a single repository to be executed by the agent:
+For example, the following pre-bootstrap hook only allows the agent to execute a single file from a single repository:

 #!/bin/bash